 Increased the weighting of Performance Shares to 50% (changed from 30%) starting in 2019.
-See pages 31 and 33.
-Starting in 2019, the STIP target will be 100% based on quantitative measures (changed from 75% quantitative, 25% subjective).
-See page 30.
+See pages 32 and 34.

+Starting in 2019, the STIP target is 100% based on quantitative measures (changed from 75% quantitative, 25% subjective).
+See page

 Enhanced the disclosure of the Board's pay for performance rationale for choosing the metrics and their link to the company's strategy.
 Focus on financial operating metrics that encompass key value drivers of sales growth, margin improvement, and capital allocation.
-See pages 22, 29, 30, 31, and 33.
-Provided additional insight into: Setting of performance targets and rationale - See pages 25 and 28 through 33.
-Peer group selection and rationale - See page 27.
-The Committee's use of an independent compensation consultant -See page 26.
-We kept the aspects of the program that stockholders liked: Straightforward, balanced program Reasonable levels of compensation targeted at median .
-100% independent Compensation Committee Robust stock ownership guidelines No hedging or pledging of stock Clawback policy •
+See pages 23, 30, 31, 32, and 34.

+Provided additional insight into:

+- Setting of performance targets and rationale See pages 26 and 29 through 34. - Peer group selection and rationale See page 28. - The Committee's use of an independent compensation consultant See page 27.

+We kept the aspects of the program that stockholders liked:

+- · Straightforward, balanced program

+- Reasonable levels of compensation targeted at median

+- 100% independent Compensation Committee

+- Robust stock ownership guidelines

+- No hedging or pledging of stock

+- Clawback policy

+Though not specific to say-on-pay topics, investors gave additional feedback during this engagement process:

+Governance Topics - Investors expressed positive feedback on the diversity of the Board, the Board refreshment process, enhancements to the Board and Director evaluation process, and efforts to keep current on relevant developments and topics.

-- We enhanced the disclosures regarding:
+We enhanced the disclosures regarding:

 - Board Diversity See pages 9 and 10.

 - Board Refreshment See page 10.

 - Rigorous Board, Committee, and Director evaluation process See page 11.

 - Director Continuing Education See page 11.